clbanning/mxj/readme.md

    - Comments, directives, and process instructions are unmarshalled into the Map using the keys "#comment", "#directive", and "#procinst", respectively.
 (See documentation for more specifics.)

+Both
+	- By default, "Nan", "Inf", and "-Inf" values are not cast to float64.
+If you want them to be cast, set a flag to cast them  using CastNanInf(true).

 <h4>XML encoding conventions</h4>